MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 *Applies to: Application Administrator or Application Developer*

 Follow all steps outlined [here](/graph/data-connect-quickstart?source=recommendations&tabs=NewConsentFlow%2CPAMMicrosoft365%2CAzureSynapsePipeline&tutorial-step=3) to create your Storage Account.
+To select your region, [use these steps](/microsoft-365/enterprise/m365-dr-workload-other?view=o365-worldwide#viva-insights--advanced-mgr-leader).

 After you've followed the steps above and your Storage account is set up: